Hog-CERN/Hog/docs/02-User-Manual/02-Hog-CI/03-HOG-CI-stages.md

       file: '/gitlab-ci.yml'
       ref: 'vX.Y.Z'
 ```
-Here you must substitute 'vX.Y.Z' with the correct version of HOG you are using.
+Here you must substitute 'vX.Y.Z' with the correct version of Hog you are using.
-You can check the HOG version by running:
+You can check the Hog version by running:

 ```bash
   Repo>     cd Hog